tayojay77/Attrition-/README.md

 ## Skills Demostracted

-The following Power BI were Incorporated
+The following Power BI and SQL were Incorporated

 - Data cleaning
 - Power query editor